 This shift in perspective led officials to research and evaluate alternatives to potentially hazardous materials.
-Department employees with scientific backgrounds and outside consultants were tasked with alternatives assessments that dealt with several criteria, such as performance, durability, and toxicity.
+Department employees with scientific backgrounds and outside consultants were tasked with alternatives assessments that encompassed multiple criteria, including performance, durability, and toxicity.
 Officials used the results to suggest changes in purchasing materials for the city, such as pesticides and cleaning supplies.

 Raphael and Geiger (2011) offer many examples of solutions developed under the auspices of the precautionary purchasing ordinance.
-When data collection in city parks revealed toxics leaching from pressure-treated wood, often used in city playgrounds, the city had a framework in which to act.
+When data collection in city parks revealed toxics leaching from pressure-treated wood, often used in city playgrounds, the city had a ready framework for action.
 After conducting an alternatives assessment, the city found that treating the wood with different chemicals for parks led to less toxic leaching, while maintaining the same chemical produced less leaching in seawater.
 A second example is garment dry-cleaning.
-An alternatives assessment by city staff led to a capacity building partnership with the California Office of Environmental Health Hazard Assessment, and led to a robust multi-criteria analysis of alternatives to dry-cleaning chemicals.
+An alternatives assessment headed by conference presenter Ann Blake led to a capacity building partnership with the California Office of Environmental Health Hazard Assessment, and led to a robust multi-criteria analysis of alternatives to dry-cleaning chemicals.
 The preferred method became wet cleaning, and the city quickly began outreach and capacity building to dry-cleaners to market the new practice.
-Of course, the dry-cleaners were resistant to change, but city staff has continued to build trust with implementers, capacity, and comfort with the new technology, as well as again partnering with the state to offer grants of up to 50% of the cost of new wet-cleaning machinery.
+Understandably, the dry-cleaners were resistant to change, but city staff has continued to build trust with implementers, capacity, and comfort with the new technology, as well as again partnering with the state to offer grants of up to 50% of the cost of new wet-cleaning machinery.

 The City of San Francisco has had a string of successes partnering with the state of California.
-In the instance of toxics (phthalates) in children's toys, the city was able to successfully ban the chemical based on similar European Union legislation.
-This led to a statewide ban shortly thereafter, and then, a national ban (Raphael and Geiger, 2011).
+In the instance of toxics (phthalates) in children's toys, the city was able to campaign to ban the chemical based on similar European Union legislation.
+This led to a statewide ban shortly thereafter, and, then, a national ban (Raphael and Geiger, 2011).
 The scalability of policy in this case might be based on the strategic marketing choice of unsafe children's toys, and the shame of larger governmental bodies when their subsidiaries outrun them, but it became national legislation nonetheless.
+An additional point of influence in this example is SFApproved.org, which has become a national resource for institutional purchasers, both government and private.

-Because purchasing has such extensive reach, the scope of alternative assessments at the city level has expanded beyond ecotoxicology and begun to use life cycle assessment to consider more complicated issues.
-Life cycle assessment is a method for calculating the environment and social impacts of producing and consuming products and services.
+Because purchasing has such extensive reach, the scope of alternative assessments at the city level has expanded to address the broad sustainability criteria initially conceived by the precautionary principle movement.
+For instance, purchasing has moved beyond ecotoxicology and begun to use life cycle assessment to consider more complicated issues.
+Life cycle assessment is a method for calculating environmental and social impacts of producing and consuming products and services.
 For example, the city considers carbon footprint, packaging, sustainable sourcing, and labor practices by vendors.
 The number of items that the city assesses has increased as well.
 Initially, the city evaluated low-hanging fruit such as paint, paper, and cleaning supplies.
 More recently, the city has begun to evaluate items that are more difficult to assess, such as food, vehicles, and city uniforms.

-The department tracks purchasers' performance, so the green purchasing program can present annual awards and incentivize changes.
-These awards and incentives serve help businesses differentiate themselves in the market and improve the program's outcomes.
+The department tracks purchasers' performance, so the green purchasing program can present annual awards and incentivize change.
+These awards and incentives help businesses differentiate themselves in the market and improve the program's outcomes.